Palliative care: Acceptance and access

 The focus on a person's quality of life has increased greatly since the 1990s.
 In the United States today, 55% of hospitals with more than 100 beds offer a palliative-care program, and nearly one-fifth of community hospitals have palliative-care programs.
 A relatively recent development is the palliative-care team, a dedicated health care team that is entirely geared toward palliative treatment.

-Physicians practicing palliative care do not always receive support from the people they are treating, family members, healthcare professionals or their social peers.
-More than half of physicians in one survey reported that they have had at least one experience where a patient's family members, another physician or another health care professional had characterized their work as being "euthanasia, murder or killing" during the last five years.
-A quarter of them had received similar comments from their own friends or family member, or from a patient.
+Physicians practicing palliative care do not always receive support from the people they are treating, family members, healthcare professionals, or their social peers.
+More than half of physicians in one survey reported that they have had at least one experience where a patient's family members, another physician, or another health care professional had characterized their work as being "euthanasia, murder, or killing" during the last five years.
+A quarter of them had received similar comments from their own friends or family members, or from a patient.

 Despite significant progress that has been made to increase access to palliative care within the United States and other countries, many countries have not yet considered palliative care as a public health problem, and therefore do not include it in their public health agenda.
 Resources and cultural attitudes both play significant roles in the acceptance and implementation of palliative care in the health care agenda.
 A study identified the current gaps in palliative care for people with severe mental illness (SMI's).
-They found that due to the lack of resources within both mental health and end of life services people with SMI's faced a number of barriers to accessing timely and appropriate palliative care.
-They called for a multidisciplinary team approach, including advocacy, with a point of contact co-ordinating the appropriate support for the individual.
-They also state that end of life and mental health care needs to be included in the training for professionals.
+They found that due to the lack of resources within both mental health and end of life services, people with SMI's faced several barriers to accessing timely and appropriate palliative care.
+They called for a multidisciplinary team approach, including advocacy, with a point of contact coordinating the appropriate support for the individual.
+They also state that end-of-life and mental health care need to be included in professional training.

-A review states that by restricting referrals to palliative care only when patients have a definitive time line for death, something that the study found to often be inaccurate, can have negative implications for the patient both when accessing end of life care, or being unable to access services due to not receiving a time line from medical professionals.
-The authors call for a less rigid approach to referrals to palliative care services in order to better support the individual, improve quality of life remaining and provide more holistic care.
+A review states that by restricting referrals to palliative care only when patients have a definitive timeline for death, something that the study found to be often inaccurate, can have negative implications for the patient, both when accessing end of life care, or being unable to access services due to not receiving a timeline from medical professionals.
+The authors call for a less rigid approach to referrals to palliative care services to support the individual better, improve the quality of life remaining, and provide more holistic care.

 Many people with chronic pain are stigmatized and treated as opioid addicts.
 Patients can build a tolerance to drugs and have to take more and more to manage their pain.
 The symptoms of chronic pain patients do not show up on scans, so the doctor must go off trust alone.
 This is the reason that some wait to consult their doctor and endure sometimes years of pain before seeking help.